westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:7e2208dfc7
 ## Exploring the API Data

-You successfully called in data using the stattleshipR API.
-Let's have a look at the data.
+You successfully called in data using the stattleshipR API, running the precoded `lappy()` function can give you a sence of the data you called in.

+Use the `head()` fucntion to print a abrieveated list of the `game_log_data` summaries.

-We have created a data frame 'all_variables' for you that contains a list of all the variables that were contained in the API call.
+We have created a data frame `all_variables` for you that contains a list of all the variables that were contained in the `game_log_data` API call.
 It has already been loaded into the environment.
 It has only one column titled `variables` that is the list of variable names.

-Print the list and then find out how long it is to get a sence of the size of the data you called.
+Print the variable list and then find out how long it is to get a sence of the size of the data you called.

 *** =instructions
+- Add the data set to the `lapply()` function to create a summary of all the lists within the `game_log_data`.
+- Use the `head()` function to rpint of the first 5 summaries.
-- Print the data set `all_variables`
+- Print the data set `all_variables`.
-- Use the `length` function to find the number of variables you called in with the stattleshipR API call.
+- Use the `length()` function to find the number of variables you called in with the stattleshipR API call.

 *** =hint
 - When using the `length` function, you need to unclude the `unlist()` so the length can cound the number of names.
 Just fill in the data frame name `all_variables` into the two functions.